DevonD123/100days-of-code-w1/README.md

-# 100days-of-code-w1
+# postgreSQL-node-todoAPI
-starting my 100 days of code with week 1 where i am going to focus on sql with nodejs as apposed to the usual mongodb
+instead of using the the normal mongodb with node i decided to do a tutorial on a sql version of a todolist api i created with postgreSQL, nodejs, express and pg(npm package)

 read up on client.end() + pools assuming it will save interactions